wmmaintz/TodoApi/README.md

 A controller is the object that handles HTTP requests and creates the HTTP response.
 This app has a single controller.

-This app doesn't use a persistent database, but rather stores to-do items in an in-memory database.
+The initial version of this app doesn't use a persistent database, but rather stores the to-do items in an in-memory database.